-I am a postdoctoral researcher at GESIS – Leibniz-Institute for the Social Sciences in Mannheim (Germany), where I am part, and deputy head, of the GESIS Panel team.
-Furthermore, I am acting as a project consultant in survey methodology focusing on online surveys and survey sampling through social networking sites.
+Welcome to my website.
+I am a tenured senior researcher at GESIS – Leibniz-Institute for the Social Sciences in Mannheim (Germany), where I am part, and deputy head, of the GESIS Panel team.
+Furthermore, I am a project consultant in survey methodology, focusing on online surveys and survey sampling through social networking sites.

 Since 2018, I am also a corresponding member of the Institute for Migration Research and Intercultural Studies (IMIS, University of Osnabrück, Germany).